EnamulBokshi/Java-abstraction/README.md

 # Java-abstraction
-That is a example of java abstraction
+This is an example of java abstraction